Cover: C.T. McMillan

 Kiddo turned to Takashi putting a small ream of hundred dollar bills on the desk.
 She looked at Benjamin Franklin staring back and couldn’t say a word.

 The echo in the alley made her labored breath sound mechanical, like the noise was fed through a mixer, and looped in a bad song.
 Kiddo supported herself on her knees, eyes to the ground.
 What remained of her gloves held on to her cracked fingers in tatters.
 When she reached to wipe sweat hanging on her brow, her hand was locked in a claw still holding her knee.
 The joints whined and the broken plastic plating scratched her skin.

 Kiddo pulled her hand away and saw the exposed servos.
 The hand itself wasn’t overly damage, but the cosmetics were ruined.
 On the ground she saw bits of ivory polymer scattered by the wall she’d boxed seconds ago.
 Kiddo’s face scrunched into a grimace before giving her self a hard slap.
 The next strike to her left was harder and louder, leaving behind a pink handprint.
 Her lip quivered.

 “Suka.”
 She sniveled.
 “Suka!”
 She gave herself a few more, trading up to punches with weak fists.
 It was all her hands could manage.
 “Suka!
 Suka!
 Suka!”
 The last one nearly knocked Kiddo off her feet.
 She grabbed a dumpster on the side to stay up, her face red with crimson scratches on her cheeks.

 “You coward,” she whispered before standing straight.
 Kiddo pulled the edge of her coat and wiped down her front side, trying to look as together as possible.
 “You coward.”

-Enzo turned in bed to the door when Kiddo entered.
-She quickly closed and locked it so he wouldn’t see her face.
+Enzo turned in bed when Kiddo entered.
+She quickly closed and locked the door so he wouldn’t see her face.

 “Sorry I’m late.”